 If you’re a motor trader, trade plates can save you time and money.
 These plates are placed over a vehicle’s original registration when it’s out on the road for a test drive or inspection.
 By removing the need to tax each vehicle individually, you can legally drive any vehicle in your possession.

-As a motor trade insurance specialist, we’ve created a guide to understanding trade plates, including costs, the application process, and more.
+As a motor trade insurance specialist, we’ve created a guide to help you understand trade plates, including costs, the application process, and more.

 What are trade plates?